Memorial Releases: Celebrating a Life After Loss

 Dove Releases

 The dove has long been a symbol of purity and peace.
-In the context of a memorial, they take on an even deeper meaning and can symbolize the release of the loved one from their physical life and the beginning of the grieving and healing process for those who survive them.
+In the context of a memorial, they take on an even deeper meaning.
+Southern California families often choose dove releases for their symbolic significance and the sense of peace they bring during a difficult time.

 “It’s a loved one leaving this earth guided by a past loved one.
 It will take them on to the next life.”